surifirstpin/biplus_documentation/docs/DataRun.md

 Using Bi+ you can group the rows of the fields by selection **group** options from the drop down.
 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/12c2bc69fcf082dc620f2819ae901ae9c7a962a7/images/group.png)

+## Calculated column

-Calculation statement or expression or a function operator which can be used to derive the column values, Below are the list of operators used for calculation
+Calculated column is statement or expression or a function operator which can be used to derive the column values.

 ## Pin or Remove Pin